openflighthpc/flight-vdc-example/README.md

 - Zoom in with mouse wheel (quite dodgy, not recommended)
 - Dynamically reloading node layout (any changes to `room.yml` are reflected in front-end session, checked every 10s)
 - Display data overviews for currently selected cluster with button (does nothing in top-down view)
+- Rapidly create clusters using "condensed" formatting
+    - Note that this has some restrictions; nodes cannot be moved, nodes cannot be explicitly named